Free shipping on orders over $150

 The Australian Department of Health say vitamin D is essential for skeletal health as it regulates calcium and phosphate metabolism.
 However, the Australian Health Survey 2011-12 (ABS 2014b) found over 30% of Australian adults have mild, moderate or severe deficiency.

-As we all know Australia’s a big, beautiful country!
-So differences were seen across geographical areas with vitamin D levels lower in major cities than in other parts.
+Differences were seen across geographical areas, with vitamin D levels lower in major cities than in other parts.

-If you feel you need a vitamin D test ask your GP to sort you out. 😊
+If you feel you need a vitamin D test, ask your GP for a referral.
+Unfortunately, in New Zealand this isn’t funded.

 Vitamin D is essential because it supports the absorption of calcium in our body.
 This helps both bone health and muscle function.
 What’s more, it’s unique because it’s actually a hormone and can work with other hormones to increase our calcium levels.